sidijju/StarWarsBot/README.md

 ## Discord Bot Link
 https://top.gg/bot/776996687428321291

-Currently on 74 servers and counting!
+Currently on > 75 servers and counting!

+In the process of being verified!

 ## Supported Operations